okaybenji/visual-text-engine/README.md

 - [ ] Auto-size and -position rooms cards on load (look into box packing)
 - [ ] Drag-and-drop connections between rooms
 - [ ] Drag-and-drop items (move items to other rooms)
+- [ ] Choose exit destination from drop-down list (not sure how I feel about this...)
 - [ ] ASCII art editor
 - [ ] CSS style editor